Return to Fitness & Exercise

 Doming or coning of the abdomen → could indicate deep core weakness, poor breathing mechanics and pressure management, and/or improper body mechanics

-For the majority of week 1 and 2, we recommend resting and resisting the urge to do any housework, lifting anything other than baby, and prolonged walking.
-However, around week 2 you can start doing diaphragmatic breathing exercises and gentle core activation (kegels and transverse abdominus contractions on the exhale).
+For the majority of week 1 and 2, we recommend resting and resisting the urge to do any housework, lifting anything other than baby, and resisting prolonged walking.
+However, you can start doing diaphragmatic breathing exercises and gentle core activation.
 This is to improve swelling, pain, and neuromuscular re-education.

-By week 3, you can begin a gentle walking program and continue with your breathing and deep core activation in a variety of positions.
-For instance, a few positions you could try are: on your back, on your hands and knees, in sitting, in sidelying, and in standing.
+By week 3, you can begin a walking program and gentle mobility while continuing with your diaphragmatic breathing and deep core activation in a variety of positions.

 By week 4, if all is going well, we recommend increasing walking distance and speed to a pace that feels comfortable.
-In addition, you can also increase core activities: kegel + TA with a ball squeeze between your knees, kegel + TA with a bridge, kegel + TA in a mini wall squat, etc.
+In addition, you can also increase the difficulty of your core exercises and hip exercises.

-By week 6, you can slowly start to return to the gym.
-However, this still may continue to look different than it did prior to pregnancy and even during pregnancy.
+By week 6, you can start to slowly return to the gym.
+However, this still may continue to look different than it did prior to pregnancy and even during pregnancy - so give yourself some grace.

-Continue avoiding workout classes, HIIT, certain crossfit moves (kipping, metcon, etc.), and high impact activities (box jumps, burpees, running, etc).
-We are focusing on modifying higher intensity activities to meet our bodies where they are and slowly push the threshold without symptoms.
-We want to build a foundation of deep core and breathing mechanics and slowly load this system over time to build resilience and reduce injury, strain, and prevent future problems (such as prolapse, urinary incontinence, low back pain, etc…)
+After week 6, we are focusing on modifying higher intensity activities to meet our bodies where they are and progressively overload our muscles and tissues.
+Hopefully, with guidance we have built a foundation of deep core and breathing mechanics and now the goal is to load this system over time to build resilience and reduce injury, strain, and prevent future problems (such as prolapse, urinary incontinence, low back pain, etc…).

 When Should I Begin Physical Therapy?

-We think it is super beneficial to see a therapist during pregnancy to learn how to perform an appropriate pelvic floor muscle contraction, learn how to lengthen the pelvic floor muscles, and improve pressure management and body mechanics.
-However, if this is not possible, we 100% recommend seeing a therapist at 6 weeks postpartum to assess the pelvic floor muscle strength, endurance, and coordination as well as incorporate this appropriately into an individualized exercise routine to get you back up and moving how you want to!
+We believe it is beneficial to see a pelvic health PT during pregnancy to learn how to perform an appropriate pelvic floor muscle contraction, learn how to lengthen the pelvic floor muscles, and improve pressure management and body mechanics.
+However, if this is not possible, we 100% recommend starting our hybrid program as soon as you feel comfortable (around 2 weeks is what we recommend) and then seeing a therapist at 6 weeks postpartum to assess pelvic floor muscle function as well as incorporate this appropriately into an individualized exercise routine to get you back up and moving how you want to!